Steve Harley & Cockney Rebel: Regrouping

 One more single from the album, "Mr. Raffles (Man, It Was Mean)" made the Top 20, and the following album Timeless Flight was a top 20 success, although both singles "Black or White" and "White, White Dove" failed to chart.
 After 1975, Harley struggled to match the success of "Make Me Smile" and faded from fame, and Cockney Rebel eventually disbanded.
 The band had a surprise Top 10 in the summer of 1976 with a cover version of "Here Comes the Sun".
 This was followed by the Top 50 single "(I Believe) Love's a Prima Donna" and the album Love's a Prima Donna.
-After the band's split, Harley provided vocals on The Alan Parsons Project song, "The Voice" on 1977's I Robot.
+Harley also provided vocals on the Alan Parsons Project song "The Voice" on 1977's I Robot.

 Harley as solo artist

 Harley released two failed solo albums in the late 1970s; 1978's Hobo with a Grin which featured the two singles "Roll the Dice" and "Someone's Coming", and 1979's The Candidate.
 He made a minor comeback as a solo artist in the UK Singles Chart with "Freedom's Prisoner" from the latter album.
 After a brief appearance in the 1980s with a song from Andrew Lloyd Webber's The Phantom of the Opera, the 1982 single "I Can't Even Touch You" was released by Harley under the band name, whilst the 1983 minor hit single "Ballerina (Prima Donna)" was also credited to the band on both sides of the vinyl release, although not on the sleeve, where Harley was solely credited.
 In 1986, Harley released two singles on RAK; "Irresistible" and "Heartbeat Like Thunder".
-Harley began touring again with his old Cockney Rebel songs beginning in 1989.

-Cockney Rebel's original bassist, Paul Jeffreys, was one of those who died in the bombing of Pan Am Flight 103 in 1988.
+Cockney Rebel's original bassist, Paul Jeffreys, was one of those who died in the bombing of Pan Am Flight 103 (the Lockerbie bombing) in 1988.
 He was with his bride on their honeymoon.